isomerpages/nlb-sure/_tng/3g-surevivors-activity7.md

----
 layout: leftnav-page-content
-title: How to Search for Information Effectively: Narrowing and Broadening Search Terms
+title: How to Search for Information Effectively - Narrowing and Broadening Search Terms
 permalink: /tng/surevivors-activity7/
-breadcrumb: How to Search for Information Effectively: Narrowing and Broadening Search Terms
+breadcrumb: How to Search for Information Effectively - Narrowing and Broadening Search Terms
 collection_name: tng
 second_nav_title: Meet the SUREvivors
----

 **How to Search for Information Effectively: Narrowing and Broadening Search Terms**